ThaLindil/PictureFrame/SetupThePi.md

-# Setup the Raspberry Pi headless
+# Befor first booting
+Flash the SD card with Operating system you need.
+After flashing the SD you can mount the SD Card on you Laptop or Desktop and could configured befor the first run.

 ## Setup WIFI
-After flashing the SD-Card go to the boot folder and add a new file wpa_supplicant.conf Content sould be
+Create a file in the boot folder, named wpa_supplicant.conf open the file
 ```
 cmd# nano wpa_supplicant.conf
 ```
-Add the following part at that file.
+add the following part at that file.
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1